jayanthkoushik/corgy/docs/corgy.md

 #### _classmethod_ parse_from_cmdline(parser=None, defaults=None, \*\*parser_args)
-Parse an object of the class from command line arguments.
+Return an object of the class parsed from command line arguments.

 * **Parameters**